anuragsr/pixijs-floorplan-poc/README.md

-## threejs-webpack-starter
+## simple-webpack-starter
-This is a boilerplate for a basic threejs scene, using a default webpack config
+This is a boilerplate for a basic webpack setup.
+Includes jQuery and SASS

 Based on [this starter](https://github.com/lifenautjoe/webpack-starter-basic)
 ___